 On one of my recent projects, for example, we had a team of folks who looked over the operations of all the applications for production.
 They were always stressed because they were asked to support code written by someone else.
 This type of siloed system flow isn’t a good fit in the distributed world—their DevOps story was very fragmented.

 So ask yourself, is your organization willing to make the changes necessary to support a distributed system structure?
-If not, it can become a very frustrating experience to maintain microservices.
+If not, it can become a very frustrating experience to maintain and deploy microservices.
 It may compound problems that were isolated in one monolith.
 This is why conducting a DevOps Assessment is highly recommended.
-An assessment helps you gain critical insight on where you stand and develop a plan to optimize your pipeline and processes.
+An assessment helps you gain critical insight into where you stand and develop a plan to optimize your pipeline and processes.

 One of the major aspects of DevOps maturity is your level of automation.
 Higher automation is better for microservices because the number of deployments is expected to increase as microservices start to roll out.